suicidalcitygirl/azacord/README.md

 ## Contributing

-We welcome contributions from the community to help improve Azacord further.
+Im open to contributions from the community to help improve Azacord further.
 Whether it's fixing bugs, adding new features, or enhancing the UI, your contributions are highly appreciated.
-Please check out our contribution guidelines for more information.
+Please feel free to contact me directly if you like, my discord name is the same as my github :D

 # End Result